BGOOONZ-BLOG/bgoonz-blog2.0-v-5/notes/JS-DOC/raw.md

     // in the template literal.
     // The rest of the arguments are the substitutions.

-    // The first argument’s 'raw' value can be any iterable, even a string!
+    // The first argument's 'raw' value can be any iterable, even a string!
     // For example, 'test' is treated as ['t', 'e', 's', 't'].
     // The following is equivalent to
     // `t${0}e${1}s${2}t`: